COGMLS/UtilityLibs/Libraries/LoggerLib/README.md

 - Sort log files by age.
 - Experimental code control
+- `LogDataStore` to easily store various datatype with better memory usage
+- *(Only for development)* Version build release type to control experimental features

 ### Implementations under development:

-- `LogDataStore` to easily store various datatype with better memory usage
 - Support to formatting log data
+- UTC time format
+- High Precision date and time to all platforms

 > **TO DISABLE EXPERIMENTAL FEATURES, COMMENT THE LINES IN `LoggerExperimental.hpp` or set the `LOGGER_LIB_COMPILE_BUILD_TYPE` in `LoggerLibVersion.hpp` to *alpha (1)*, *beta (2)*, *release candidate (3)***